SynergyGrid/sg-task-management/README.md

 - Extend the task model in `src/app.js` (see `addTask` and `updateTask`) if you need more fields or workflow rules.
 - Seed default sections, departments, or members by tweaking the constants near the top of `src/app.js`.
 - Tailwind via CDN powers the UI.
 Swap it with a PostCSS build if you prefer local Tailwind compilation.
-- `auth.html` currently supports email/password sign-up & sign-in.
-Additional providers (magic link, OAuth) can be added via Supabase Auth.
+- The client signs into Supabase automatically using the shared credentials in `VITE_SHARED_EMAIL` / `VITE_SHARED_PASSWORD`.
+Create that user once in Supabase Auth (email/password) and share the same values with your team.

 ## Supabase Migration Status

 - `supabase/schema.sql` defines workspaces, projects, task, attachment, and team tables plus RLS policies.
 - Storage bucket `attachments` should be created in Supabase with read/insert policies limited to authenticated users.
 - Supabase client bootstrap uses `VITE_SUPABASE_URL` + `VITE_SUPABASE_ANON_KEY`; keep the service role key private for server-side work.
-- Dashboard and settings now require a Supabase session before loading.
-Next steps are swapping the localStorage persistence for Supabase queries and enabling realtime subscriptions.
+- Dashboard and settings auto-connect with the shared credentials.
+Projects, sections, tasks, members, and departments now read/write from Supabase.
+Settings and realtime updates are the remaining items to migrate.

 ## Browser Support